abaets3/a1/README.md

 I have included the data in the data dir, so no need to download it

+Then make a plots directory in the root, very important!

-Once you have the correct packages installed, just run python main.py.
+Once you have the correct packages installed and the plots dir, just run python main.py.
 This will generate ALL the charts and data used in my project write up.
 It will take a while to complete (10minutes+) If you just want to execute a small portion, you can comment out the method calls at the very bottom of main.py.